To save forests, Kenyan tea factory brews new way to dry tea

 "We have not used a single cubic meter of firewood in the last six months and we are excited about that,” said factory manager John Gitau.

-In 2010, the International Trade Centre started a training project aimed at teaching Kenya's tea producers climate change mitigation techniques.
+In 2010, the International Trade Center started a training project aimed at teaching Kenya's tea producers climate change mitigation techniques.

 Inspired by what they learned, Makomboki's board of directors decided to shift their fuel source from firewood to briquettes.
 Since then, the factory has scaled up its use of alternative fuels and weaned itself of its dependence on firewood.